willpiam/elementary-cellular-automaton/ReadMe.md

     [ ] Idris (??)
     [ ] bash

+## Compare.py

+This program allows you to run multiple versions of the CA program and compare runs.
+There are three ways to run the program.

+With no flags:

+    python3 Compare.py

+With the average flag:

+    python3 Compare.py -avg

+Or with the all flag:

+    python3 Compare.py --all

+When no arguments are supplied the program will run the programs and print how long they each took.
+It will also save the runs to a file.

+The average flag causes the program to forgo running any of the CA programs and simply display the average execution time of each language.

+The all command causes the program to print all run times found in the file.
+It will still execute the CAs and those runs will be included in the output.

 ## Other variations

     It might be fun to write another C++ version with a more functional style